cisko3000/coldtype-better/README.md

 ---

+# Coldtype Better
+Hello, this is a fork of coldtype but with better API names and docstrings so that you don't have to memorize method names.
+If you got an IDE with code completion then you're all set.
+The method names and descriptions will show up on hover.

+# TODO
+* Update API names
+* Update tests
+* Update documentation

 # Coldtype

 _Hello and welcome to `coldtype`, an odd little library for programmatic typography, written for use on [Goodhertz](https://goodhertz.com) projects and [text animations](https://vimeo.com/robstenson)._